 A master’s thesis is required of students enrolled in the two-year degree program.
 The master’s thesis is based on research in a topic approved by the DGS and advised by a faculty member with specialized competence in the chosen topic.
 M.A. students must register for EAST 900, which may count toward the sixteen required courses.
 EAST 900 may not be taken for audit.
 Students may register for an additional independent study to prepare topics and begin research.
-The master’s thesis must be prepared according to CEAS guidelines and is due in the student’s second year on an early-May date as specified by CEAS.
+The master’s thesis must be prepared according to CEAS guidelines and is due in the student’s second year on a mid-December date (if completed in the fall term) or an early-May date (if completed in the spring term) as specified by CEAS.

 The Council on East Asian Studies (CEAS) collaborates with three of Yale’s professional schools—Forestry & Environmental Studies, Law, and Public Health—and has developed joint-degree programs that offer a strong connection between two demanding courses of study while also fulfilling the requirements of each separate school.
 Only students enrolled in the two-year track of the East Asian Studies M.A. degree program are eligible for a joint degree.